BioStack/Sensors101/README.md

-# Sensor101Workshop
+# Sensors 101 workshop

-A simple introduction to data reading and analysis of bio sensors
+A simple introduction to data reading and analysis of bio sensors.